 Peniche or Costa da Caparica?
 What the places have in common are consistent conditions all year long and fantastic waves.
 As a surfer, you shouldn’t worry about the swell – Portugal takes care of it.
 The country with its long coast line is made for surfers!

 Surfing in Portugal – the different regions

 Portugal’s most northerly surf region is composed of the provinces Minho and Douro.
 In this region, you will find the city of Porto, which is a UNESCO World Heritage Site and Portugal’s second largest city.
 The region of Minho and Douro is praised for the consistency of its waves, and its comparatively uncrowded line-ups.

 The Lisboa region, home to Portugal’s capital, is well known for its consistent surf breaks.
 The region has a variety of breaks all in easy reach of the bustling city of Lisbon.
 The city of Lisbon itself is Portugal’s largest city, and the oldest city in Western Europe.
 The year-round surf and mild winters makes the region of Lisboa an attractive option for many surfers.
-Close-by Lisbon is Costa da Caparica, home of one of our surf camps Portugal.

 The Alentejo region of Portugal is one of the country’s less developed and less populated regions and as such you will find plenty of uncrowded waves here.
 The warm and dry climate is welcoming and there is a mixture of beach and reef breaks.